VINAYDA11061/Accenture_project/README.md

  ### Cleaned Data set:
  So, the cleaned data set after data modelling & data cleaning :

-#### Task 3 - Data Visualization & Storytelling.
+#### Task 3 - Data Visualization & Storytelling
 PowerPoint presentation that reports on the client’s content performance and deliver the insights of analysis.
  **Charts Created :**
   >- Pie Chart : Popularity Percentage share amoung Top 5 Categories .
   >- Bar Chart : sum of Score for category.